 "Currently, we have a limited spatial understanding on how urban design, food access, and human health are linked.
 Through the application of spatial modeling and geospatial technology, we will highlight new insights to help planners and policy-makers consider natural urban edible food resources to alleviate food insecurity in Detroit," Rybarczyk said.

-Rob McCullough is a communications intern with the Office of Research and Economic Development.
-He can be reached at firstname.lastname@example.org.
+Rob McCullough is the communications specialist for the College of Innovation & Technology.
+He can be reached at email@example.com.